empathicqubit/vscode-cc65-debugger/README.md

 ## Building

 You will need node >=13, vscode >=1.42, pnpm >=5.5, Python 3 (to generate
 the font), and Subversion.
-Mocha Test Explorer extension is also recommended.
+Jest Test Explorer extension is also recommended.

 For more details about what is needed to build, please look at the [Dockerfile](docker/Dockerfile)